 GILGIT: An accountability court on Tuesday accepted the plea bargain application of Salim Khan, a former member of the Gilgit-Baltistan Assembly, to pay Rs51 million he had embezzled in the Sost Dry Port scam.

 Justice Khurshid Ahmed of the Accountability Court Gilgit approved the plea bargain on the recommendation of the National Accountability Bureau (NAB) regional office.

 The accused was arrested by the Nab on November 10, 2020, and obtained his remand.
-However, the accused through his counsel Manzoor Ahmed applied for plea bargain and offered to return Rs51 million he had obtained fraudulently and illegally.
+However, the accused through his counsel Manzoor Ahmed applied for a plea bargain and offered to return the Rs51 million he had obtained fraudulently and illegally.